 - How would I know if someone I’m talking to would be a good referral for you or your company?

-By asking these questions you’ll be the most interesting person they speak to at the event!
+By asking these questions you’ll be the most interesting person they speak to at the business networking event!
 This is because you showed an interest in them first, instead of leading with who you are and what you want to promote.
 After answering your questions, they’ll almost always ask about you and your business (out of courtesy or interest) and then you can share your information with them.

-Originally written for Business2Community
+Adapted from post originally written for Business2Community